 The ClassifyPixelsUsingDeepLearning operation can be used to classify pixels in the imagery data using the designated deep learning model and generate an image service for the classified raster.

 The ComputeAccuracyForObjectDetection task is used to calculate the accuracy of a deep learning model by comparing the detected objects from the Detect Object Using Deep Learning tool to ground truth data.

 The DetectObjectsUsingDeepLearning operation can be used to detect objects from the imagery data using the designated deep learning model and generate a feature service for the detected objects.

-The ExportTrainingDataforDeepLearning operation is designed to generate training sample image chips from the input imagery data with labeled vector data or classified images.
-The output of this service tool is the data store string where the output image chips, labels, and metadata files are going to be stored.
+The ExportTrainingDataforDeepLearning service generates training sample image chips from the input imagery data with labeled vector data or classified images.
+The output of this service tool is the data store string where the output image chips, labels, and metadata files will be stored.

 The InstallDeepLearningModel operation is used to install the uploaded deep learning model package (.dlpk) from portal to the raster analysis image server.
 The upload model package will be unpacked and saved to the server configuration store.

 The ListDeepLearningModels operation is used to list all the installed deep learning models on the raster analysis image server.